zerofo/emuiibo/README.md

 Emuiibo no longer accepts raw BIN dumps to emulate amiibos.
 Instead, you can use `emutool` PC tool in order to generate virtual amiibos.

 ![Screenshot](emutool/Screenshot.png)

+## Supported figures

+Some games (like Skylanders) make use of their particular NFC technology, aside from amiibos.
+This project ONLY emulates amiibos; therefore, in Skylanders' case, only the two special figurines with amiibo support can be emulated here, where emuiibo will only emulate the "amiibo part" of them.

 ## For developers